-- Protocol on Trade in Goods and its key annexes
+Protocol on trade in goods and its key annexes

-- AfCFTA Rules of Origin
+AfCFTA Rules of Origin

-- Schedule of tariff concessions
+Schedule of tariff concessions

-- Customs cooperation and trade facilitation
+Customs cooperation and trade facilitation

-- The online mechanism on monitoring Non-Tariff Barriers (NTBs)
+The online mechanism on monitoring Non-Tariff Barriers (NTBs)

-- Africa Trade Observatory (ATO)
+Africa Trade Observatory (ATO)

-- Intellectual property rights 0
+Intellectual property rights

-- Export promotion schemes available to manufacturers within the AfCFTA market
+Export promotion schemes available to manufacturers within the AfCFTA Market

-The session also consisted of a comparison between sector-specific Rules of Origin across AfCFTA, the East African Community (EAC), the Common Market for Eastern and Southern Africa (COMESA), and TFTA, providing clarity on how these rules apply differently across regions, influencing market access and competitiveness.
+The session also consisted of a comparison between sector-specific Rules of Origin across AfCFTA, the East African Community (EAC), the Common Market for Eastern and Southern Africa (COMESA), and TFTA, providing clarity on how these rules apply differently across regions, influencing market access and competitiveness in the automotive sector.
 Participants explored the sector specific schedule of tariff concessions as well as a review and update of sector positions on EAC tariff offers, ensuring that stakeholders are well-informed on the latest developments.

-Kenya has so far exported about 50 consignments under AfCFTA and KAM is looking forward to supporting more manufacturers to export as the AfCFTA rollout continues.
+Kenya has so far exported about 100 consignments under AfCFTA.
+KAM looks forward to supporting more manufacturers to export as the AfCFTA rollout continues.

-• Unlocking the EU Market: Following the coming into force of the Kenya - European Union (EU) Economic Partnership Agreement (EPA) on 1st July 2024, KAM partnered with the State Department for Trade, Danish Industries and EU delegation and various business membership organizations to sensitize the Kenyan public on the provisions of the Agreement in KAM's six regions, with Nyanza/ Western and Nairobi forums scheduled to take place in January 2025.
+Unlocking the EU Market: Following the coming into force of the Kenya - European Union (EU) Economic Partnership Agreement (EPA) on 1st July 2024, KAM partnered with the State Department for Trade, Danish Industries and EU delegation and various business membership organizations to sensitize the Kenyan public on the provisions of the Agreement in KAM's six regions, with Nyanza/Western and Nairobi forums scheduled to take place in January 2025.